-- See that the battery cells are filled to the proper level.
-Never use an open flame to check the batteries. - Check that the charger is the same voltage and amperage as the battery.
+- See that lead acid battery cells are filled to the proper level.
+Never use an open flame to check the batteries. - Make certain the charger is the same voltage and amperage as your battery.
 Read the battery charger instructions. - Be sure the charger is turned OFF before connecting the battery to the charger.
 Otherwise a spark could cause the battery to explode.
 Also, make sure the truck key switch is turned off and all controls are in neutral.